Commencement & Graduation FAQs

 b.
 10:00 AM Rehearsal – Master of Business Administration, College of Business, College of STM & Health Science, Oregon State University

 c.
-3:30 PM Rehearsal – Master of Science in Education/Master of Art in Teaching, Master of Fine Arts, College of Education, College of Arts, Humanities & Social Sciences, Oregon Health and Science University
+3:30 PM Rehearsal – Master of Science in Education/Master of Art in Teaching, College of Education, College of Arts, Humanities & Social Sciences, Oregon Health and Science University

 11. How long does each Commencement Ceremony usually last?